countable-web/ops-manual/sales/SALES.rst

 **Purpose**

-The chapter documents our approach to taking on new work so we curate a group of clients we love working with over time, and stay profitable.
+This chapter documents our approach to taking on new work so we curate a group of clients we love working with over time, and stay profitable.

 **Scope**